 Ellis Island Immigration Museum

-Located in the New York Harbor, approximately 12 million steerage and third class steamship passengers were processed on Ellis Island between 1892 and 1954.
+About 12 million steerage and third-class steamship passengers were processed on Ellis Island in New York Harbor between 1892 and 1954.
 Immigrants who entered the United States through the port of New York were legally and medically inspected there.
-In 1990 Ellis Island was renovated and transformed into a museum dedicated to educating visitors about the immigrant experience.
+In 1990, Ellis Island was renovated and transformed into a museum dedicated to educating visitors about the immigrant experience.

 Metropolitan Museum of Art